Myllokunmingia: Description

-The animal has a distinct head and trunk with a forward sail-like (1.5 mm) dorsal fin and a ventral finfold (probably paired) further back.
-The maximum height of M. fengjiaoa is at 6 mm.
-The maximum height point is located around 11 mm from the anterior.
+The holotype is 28 mm long and 6 mm high.
+The animal has a distinct head and body with a forward, sail-like (1.5 mm) dorsal fin and a ventral fin fold further back (probably paired).
 The head has five or six gill pouches with hemibranchs.
-In the trunk there are 25 segments (myomeres) with rearward-facing chevrons.
+In the body, there are 25 muscle segments (myomeres) with rearward-facing, double-V-shaped chevrons.
 There is a notochord, a pharynx and a digestive tract that may run all the way to the rear tip of the animal.
-The mouth cannot be clearly identified.
+A mouth cannot be clearly identified.
 There may be a pericardial cavity.
-There are no fin radials on M. fengjiaoa.
-There is only one specimen, which has the tip of the tail buried in sediment.
+There are no fin radials.
+The tip of the tail in the holotype is buried in sediment.